 No Transfer Partners: Wells Fargo does not have any transfer partners, so your redemption options are limited.

 Points Expire After Five Years: Most points from rewards programs never expire or can be extended with activity on your account.
 Points from the Wells Fargo Visa Signature Card expire five years after they are earned and there is no option to extend their life.
 In reality, most people use their points within this timeframe anyway, but it is something to be aware of.

 3% Foreign Transaction Fees: When making international purchases, you will be charged a 3% fee on top of your purchase amount.
 Many travel credit cards waive this fee, so leave this card at home when traveling abroad.

 Alternatives to the Wells Fargo Visa Signature Card

 This credit card offers some solid benefits, but some features could have you wondering if this card is right for you.

 A great alternative is the American Express EveryDay Credit Card.
 It offers a 10,000 point signup bonus after spending $1,000 within the first three months.
-There is a 0% APR offer for 15 months on purchases and balance transfers.
-There is no annual fee, and fees are waived for balance transfers made within 60 days of opening the account.
+There is a 0% APR offer for 15 months on purchases, and there is no annual fee.

 You’ll earn 2x points at U.S. supermarkets on the first $6,000 in purchases each year and 2x points at Amex Travel.
 Plus, you’ll receive a 20% bonus each month when you make at least 20 transactions with the card.
 You can redeem your points for travel, transfer them to airline and hotel partners, or redeem them for gift cards and purchases.